Alinja Castle: Nakhchivan's cliff-top fortress

 Is it a hard visit?

 It involves a long climb up restored steps, so reasonable fitness helps.
-The reward is sweeping views over the Nakhchivan landscape.
+There's no technical climbing — it's a sustained stepped ascent — and the reward is sweeping views over the Nakhchivan landscape.

 How do I get there?